WenjianBI/POLMM/README.md

 ```
 Current version is 0.2.3.
 The package installation typically requires < 3 minutes on a normal desktop computer.

-Please do not hesitate to contact me (wenjianb@bjmu.edu.cn) if you meet any problem.
+Please do not hesitate to contact me (wenjianb@pku.edu.cn) if you meet any problem.
 Suggestions or comments are also welcome.

 ### We support Dense GRM and Sparse GRM to adjust for sample relatedness